 8. Build a Space Rocket

-I am not going to lie, this is very similar to the fort above, but this time you are going to throw in a few sheets of aluminum foil because we all know that the NASA rockets are made from old bedsheets and foil, right?
+I am not going to lie; this is very similar to the fort above, but this time you will throw in a few sheets of aluminum foil because we all know that the NASA rockets are made from old bedsheets and foil, right?

 Has your toddler got a hat or a baseball cap?
 Wrap some foil around one to make a space helmet!